 Swinley Forest is a charming golf course set on the famous Surrey/Berkshire sand belt.
-Two decades ago it was a club frozen in time, exclusive, unusual and totally eccentric.
+A few decades ago it was a club frozen in time, exclusive, unusual and totally eccentric.
 One commentator went as far as to say: “The inescapable impression is that the place fell asleep many years ago and slumbered on for decades, the Rip Van Winkle of golf clubs.”

 In fact, you would be hard pressed to describe it as a conventional golf club; there was no captain and despite being in existence for nearly 100 years, little history, except in its members’ heads.
 However, in the 1990s, scorecards were printed, holes allocated par figures, and competitions introduced for Swinley’s distinguished members.

 Harry Colt designed the layout and the course opened for play in 1909 – he modestly described Swinley Forest as his “least bad course”.
 One of the many delights of Swinley is the ambience, which is hard to define but ubiquitous.
 It’s also totally unpretentious, having none of the new money glamour of its near neighbours, but more style than all the other Surrey clubs combined.